advanced-rest-client/electron-amf-service/README.md

 See renderer/electron-amf-service.js for API details.

+## Loading state

+When the module start processing API data or Exchange asset it dispatches `process-loading-start` custom event with `message` and `id` property.
+Hosting application should handle this event to render any kind of UI indicating ongoing process.
+When the program finish it dispatches `process-loading-stop` custom event with the same `id` used with "start" event.

 ## API components

 This module is part of the API components ecosystem.
 It is used in Advanced REST